When will WandaVision be released?

 From initial descriptions and the trailer, we see both Wanda and Vision in a vintage suburban setting, but apparently not all is as it seems.
 Writer Jac Schaeffer described the show at D23 as “half classic sitcom and half full MCU spectacular”, and from the footage this seems to be quite dream-like and surreal.

 Fans are speculating that this is all taking place in Wanda’s mind, and it’s a version of the story she’s created for herself to cope with losing Vision.
-Another theory is that this show takes place in another branch of time - similar to how Loki will be set.
+Another theory is that this show takes place in another branch of time - also what we're expecting for the Loki show.
 Now that alternative dimensions have been established in the MCU, this is also entirely possible.

 If the name wasn’t giveaway enough, both Elizabeth Olson (Wanda Maximoff AKA The Scarlet Witch) and Paul Bettany (Vision) will be reprising their roles for this series.